ShadowyZephyr/infinite-craft-mod/README.md

 If you are pasting into the console and it doesn't load, try running f() in the console.

 IMPORTANT: For exporting path to work properly you MUST reset your progress before inserting the script, and don't combine without it on or it can't log those recipes.

+When you load the mod, 4 buttons will appear:

+AUTO CRAFT - Simply automatically crafts your elements together.

+AUTO CRAFT WITH ELEMENT - Type in the element name, and it will craft that element together with every other element you have.
+Good for finding things similar to something you have.

+EXPORT PATH - Type in the element name, and it saves a text file on your computer saying how to get that element.

+IMPORT PATH - Select a path from your computer, and it tries to make all the elements in it.
+If an element in the path has the character "+" or "=" in it, it will break because it uses those to parse combinations.